jasongrimes/lamp-backup/README.md

 lamp-backup
 ===========

-Bash shell scripts for basic backup management on a LAMP server.
+Bash shell scripts for managing backups on a basic LAMP server.

 ## Overview